From Unstructured Data to Demand Counterfactuals: Theory and Practice: Introduction

-We emphasize that our approach is also helpful for practitioners using standard numeric attributes.
-As noted above, mismeasurement may be a concern even in this case, particularly when dimension-reduction methods are used to shrink the attribute set.
-Our bias corrections provide a practical remedy.
-Further, the choice of which attributes to include is generally ad hoc even with numeric attributes.
-Our diagnostics help guide practitioners in making these decisions.
-Beyond mismeasurement concerns, our approach yields easy-to-compute, efficient estimators of counterfactuals (even when model parameters are estimated inefficiently) across many empirical settings, including combined market-level and microdata \citep[e.g.,][and many subsequent works]{petrin2002quantifying, BLP_micro_2004}.
-Our standard-error formulas also allow easy inference without bootstrapping.
+Our approach is also helpful for practitioners using standard numeric attributes, as proxy error may be present even in this case, especially when dimension-reduction methods (e.g., PCA) are used to shrink the attribute set.
+Further, the choice of which numeric attributes to include is generally ad hoc, and our diagnostics can help practitioners in making these decisions.
+Whether or not proxy error is a concern, an additional contribution of this paper is to provide easy-to-compute, efficient estimators and standard errors for counterfactuals across many empirical settings, including combined market-level and microdata \citep[e.g.,][and many subsequent works]{petrin2002quantifying, BLP_micro_2004}.
 To the best of our knowledge, these contributions are new.\footnote{\cite{grieco2025optimal} study efficient estimation of model parameters in mixed logit models with combined market-level and microdata.
 Our focus is instead on efficient estimation of counterfactuals.
-For counterfactuals that depend on data moments in addition to model parameters (e.g., average welfare and average price elasticity), efficient estimators of model parameters do not necessarily lead to efficient estimators of counterfactuals \citep{brown1998efficient,ai2012semiparametric}.}
+For counterfactuals that depend on data moments in addition to model parameters (e.g., average diversions and average welfare), efficient estimators of model parameters do not necessarily lead to efficient estimators of counterfactuals \citep{brown1998efficient,ai2012semiparametric}.}